mmoran0032/reu2016/presentations/day02_notes.md

 - Variables can be defined and used later, and even function can be saved as variables and used later (including being passed into other functions)

+- In fact, let's just look at some code to remind us how everything works!
+  Download `stack_example.py` from the website and check it out.

 `bisection.py`
 --------------------------------------------------------------------------------